THE CHALLENGE

 Why Education Networks Are Different

-Educational institutions face networking demands that few other sectors share.
+Schools and universities have networking demands that few other sectors share.
 Hundreds or thousands of students, staff and visitors connect simultaneously across multiple buildings, each with different usage patterns.
-A sixth-form college running interactive whiteboards, video-based learning platforms and cloud-hosted exam systems in the morning will pivot to streaming media research and large file transfers by afternoon.
+A sixth-form college running interactive whiteboards, video-based learning platforms and cloud-hosted exam systems in the morning pivots to streaming media research and large file transfers by afternoon.
 A university campus might span a dozen buildings across half a mile, with lecture theatres, laboratories, libraries, student accommodation and administrative offices all requiring distinct levels of access, bandwidth and security.

-Traditional networking approaches struggle with this.
+Traditional approaches struggle here.
 Single-vendor enterprise WiFi stacks are expensive to scale.
 Consumer-grade routers create security blind spots.
-And when the WAN link to your internet service provider drops, the entire institution grinds to a halt: online registers fail, cloud-hosted applications freeze, and video lessons stop mid-sentence.
+When the WAN link to your ISP drops, the entire institution grinds to a halt: online registers fail, cloud-hosted applications freeze, video lessons stop mid-sentence.

 Peplink hardware, paired with proper network design, solves these problems at a price point that works within education budgets.
-The Tech Factory has deployed Peplink campus networks across schools, multi-academy trusts (MATs), further education colleges and university departments, delivering reliable connectivity that IT teams can actually manage day-to-day without external support for routine tasks.
+We have deployed Peplink campus networks across schools, multi-academy trusts (MATs), further education colleges and university departments, delivering reliable connectivity that IT teams can actually manage without calling us for routine tasks.

 The core requirements